Building systems that work.

 Minuar

-Named after the Minuano — a cold, dry wind that sweeps across the south of Brazil.
+Named after the Minuano, a cold, dry wind that sweeps across the south of Brazil.
 It arrives after the rain, once the storms have passed.

 Steady and persistent, it clears the air and leaves everything sharper than it found it.

-Anyone who grew up in Rio Grande do Sul knows the feeling.
-You don't see it, but you notice when it's there — and you definitely notice when it's not.
+Anyone who grew up in the region knows the feeling.
+You don't see it, but you notice when it's there.
+And you definitely notice when it's not.

 From fixing computers to building platforms